[By Nic Lindh on Sunday, 10 September 2017]

 At first, you will suck.
 Podcasting is not a natural act.
 Unless you’re a standup comedian or already have experience as on-air talent, you will suck.

-Fortunately, if you care and work at it, you will suck less and less and then you will become good.
+Fortunately, if you care and work at it, you will suck less, and then you will suck less, and then over time you will become good.

 Making a podcast is hard work, with the emphasis on work.